blackscout111/vcryptor/README.txt

 > make
 > make clean
+> python setup.py build    # These last two lines install the python module
+> python setup.py install  # which allows you to use the cryption(...) function
+                           # declared in vcryptor.h

 USAGE INSTRUCTIONS
 ------------------
 For usage instructions compile the program and run it with "- h" as an input.
-The instructions are quite stright forward.
+The instructions are quite straight forward.

 BEWARE
 ------
 This program will edit the binary data of a file.
-If the passwords for encryption and decryption and/or the correct sequence is forgotton, the files will be garbage.
+If the passwords for encryption and decryption and/or the correct sequence is forgotten, the files will be garbage.
 Back up your files.

-LICENCE
+LICENSE
 -------
 Feel free to use this code!
 Please just reference me in the code that uses this as "Bryan A. Clifford".
 Email me with any questions/comments/constructive feedback at "blackscout111@gmail.com".